brentp/gsort/README.md

 It will also be useful for getting your files ready for use in **bedtools**.

+# Usage

+`gsort` will error if your genome file has 'chr' prefix and your file does not (or vice-versa).

+It will write temporary files to your $TMPDIR (usually /tmp/) as needed to avoid using too much memory.

 # TODO

 + Specify a VCF for the genome file and pull order from the @SQ tags
++ Make input file chrom naming match the genome? (strip or add chr)? might be for a different tool.

 # API Documentation